JesseBowling/CortexASNLookup/README.md

   # Analyzer configuration
   config {
-    # Cortex-IPrep: this analyzer needs your API key for Packetmail.net
+    # ASNLookup: this analyzer needs your API key for Packetmail.net
     ASNLookup {
-      key = "YOUR_PACKETMAIL_API_KEY"
     }

 ...